 Let them watch

-I love the fanfare of Election Day, and I couldn’t wait to share that excitement with my little one.
-This year, the pandemic may change voting plans for many of us.
-But there are still ways to involve your children in the moment.
+I love the fanfare of Election Day, and I couldn’t wait to share that excitement with my little one in person at the voting box.
 If you’re voting by mail, let your child take a look at the ballot and show them how you cast a vote.
-Let your kid wear your “I voted” bracelet or sticker with pride, and make a big to-do about getting your ballot safely back to the drop-site or mailbox.
+Let your kid wear your “I voted” bracelet or sticker with pride.

 This article was originally published in 2020 and has been updated for timeliness.